2. Set up your project locally¶

 RUN pip install -r requirements.txt

-Check again that the project builds as expected with docker build .
+Check again that the application builds as expected with docker build ..

 version: "2"